-Hello, I’m an independent producer based by the sea in Sussex.
 To me, being a producer means I get excited by new and unusual creative ideas that have the potential to make the world a better place and then try and make them happen.
-These ideas are usually ones that artists have.
+These ideas are usually ones that creative professionals have.

 I’m interested in how creativity can have a positive impact on different people and places and in supporting creative workers to make their best work possible.

 I love working with artists but also scientists, technicians, production managers, researchers, architects, councils, business leaders, teachers – anyone who is willing to collaborate and make an initial idea better by working together.
 I’m passionate about ensuring creative opportunities are available to people from all sorts of backgrounds.
-I believe in the power of creativity in everyday life and that if it is harnessed it can make a positive difference to people’s lives.
-I am as happy working in large scale venues like Sadler’s Wells in London to arts centres like The Holbeck in Leeds and across cities and towns in locations like shopping centres, art galleries, museums, helicopters, parks, schools and on boats.
-Whatever’s the best way for the ideas to meet an audience.
-I’m interested in creative acts that combine forms; I work with dancers, writers, scientists, activists, directors, fine artists, video makers, choreographers, sound artists, computational artists and more.
+I am as happy working outdoors on a shopping parade in Crawley to large scale venues like Sadler’s Wells in London or other arts spaces like UCLAN in Preston and across cities and towns in locations like art galleries, museums, helicopters, parks, schools and on boats.
+Whatever’s the best way for the ideas to meet an audience and I’m interested in creative acts that combine forms.

 From 2001 – 2004 I was Senior Producer at Battersea Arts Centre, London and before that I was Producer for touring company Brighton Theatre Events.